pgpbpadilla/pgpbpadilla.github.io/_drafts/spring-jpa-repository.liquid.md

 The Spring framework provides the `@Repository` annotation and the `Repository` interface.
 Although related and a bit confusing initially, they perform distinct tasks.

-The Java annotation is meant only as meta-data for the annotated class and imposes no semantics.
+The Java annotation is meta-data and therefore does not provide any specific behaviors.
+However, using it tells Spring that the class can be automatically discovered when auto-configuration is enabled, the class will also be treated like a standard Spring component which is helpful if you want consistent error handling.

 The interface on the other hand defines common tasks performed with data sources, e.g., Create, Read, Update, and Delete.